 What’s this have to do with a fire?
 Between being annoyed 20 minutes later at the “5 minute” update, and being whiny and malnourished at 11pm, I had completely forgotten about the naan I had put under the broiler for “just a minute” to brown.
 I smelled burning, opened the oven door, and my naan was on fire.
 No big deal, I do this all the time so a few flames are nothing new.
 So I shut off the heat, close the oven, and expected the flame to go out.
 Instead, I opened the oven to find the flames getting bigger and I didn’t know what to do.
 Jack offered the genius idea of “open the oven door so the fire will go out.”
 I helpfully offered that adding oxygen to a fire will only make it worse.

-The kitchen was now filling with smoke and panic starting to set in.
-I felt like it might be time to get serious, (or at least prepared) and I yelled “where’s the fire extinguisher”.
-To which Jack replied “we don’t have one, remember?”
+The kitchen was now filling with smoke and panic was starting to set in.
+I felt like it might be time to get serious (or at least prepared), and I yelled, “Where’s the fire extinguisher?!”
+To which Jack replied “We don’t have one, remember?”
 And I do remember.
 We had a discussion last year when we moved in about how my dad has one in every room in his house.
 Suddenly, I had mental images of the placement of every single fire extinguisher in “crazy dad’s” house and my in-denial mind thought “I’ll just go grab one of those off the wall and this will all be ok.”